avgust-in/dev_site2/README.md

 # dev_site2
-Project for open site in docker
+Project to open site in docker

 Use nginx+apahe2+mysql